 Some people are naturally curious about how visually impaired and blind people can use smartphones, given that modern devices rely heavily on touch screens instead of having many buttons.
 So I thought I’d write about how I’ve set mine up, to make it easier for me to use.
+I’ve also made a video on the accessibility features I use as well, which you may like to watch.

 Until recently, Nokia phones had served me very well for 15 years.
 Searching my old diary files, I note that I had a 3210 model for 7 years, the 6300 for 2 years, and then the 6303 Classic for 6 years.
 All wonderful pieces of kit they were too.
 But when the 6303 started dying on me last year, it was time to change and bring myself properly up to date.
 I was going to get myself a smartphone for the first time, which I was rather looking forward to.